taylorreiter/2022-infant-mge/README.md

 This only impacts the initial multifasta query, and not the downstream investigation.

 In the future, I hope to improve taxonomic recall of this workflow.
-Currently, the workflow identifies the genomic background of candidate MGEs using XXX.
+Currently, the workflow identifies the genomic background of candidate MGEs using graph BLAST searches.
 Instead of this, I would like to implement a graph-based approach where shortest path traversals between a candidate MGE and single copy marker genes are used to infer the genomic context.
 [Demo code to do this already exists](https://github.com/dib-lab/2020-ibd/blob/master/sandbox/test_corncob_dda/08_graph_explore.R), but still needs to be generalized and scaled.